 Why is sample donation important to ALS research?

-Collecting and storing biological samples, both fluid and tissue, can lead to improved clinical care for patients.
-Discoveries can include identification of biomarkers and genetic factors that contribute to ALS.
-This allows researchers to study how disease progresses, how to most effectively facilitate treatment, and how to observe any surfacing trends, patterns, and sub-types.
+Collecting and storing biological samples, both fluid and tissue, from people living with ALS provides a source of materials from the disease that can be examined to identify biomarkers and genetic factors that play a role in ALS.
+This allows researchers to study how the disease progresses, how to facilitate treatment most effectively, and how to observe any surfacing trends, patterns, and sub-types.

 How can I donate?